ghitacornel/testJPA/src/main/java/relationships/embedded/readme.txt

 instead of using 2 linked tables (one for each entity) embedded entity concept allows us to use 1 single table for storing both entities

-B is not seen as an entity, but just a part of an entity mapping of B can be overwritten in those classes who reuse the concept
+B is not seen as an entity, but just a part of an entity mapping of B can be overwritten in class hierarchies who reuse the concept